UsabilityDynamics/node-abstract/Readme.md

 # Abstract.js
 Simplify and abstract Module and Model creation.

+Abstract essentially creates self-executing methods that build a custom context for each constructor.

 ## Constructor Methods

     - Abstract.context( function() { ... } ) Creates a context for modularity and scope.